 Sophie represented Team England at the 2018 Commonwealth Games on the Gold Coast and finished sixth.
 She went on to win the ETU European Sprint Triathlon Championships in Tartu, Estonia in July, as well as leaving Tiszaújváros as the overall winner.

 Sophie enjoyed a medal winning 2019 with the Brit taking gold at the Cagliari ITU Triathlon World Cup.
 Sophie was part of the British Mixed Relay team that won gold in Nottingham and silver in Edmonton.
-She hopes to continue this success into 2020 after achieving a top ten finish at the Tokyo ITU World Triathlon Olympic Qualification Event alongside Vicky Holland and Non Stanford.
+Sophie recorded a top ten finish at the Tokyo ITU World Triathlon Olympic Qualification Event alongside Vicky Holland and Non Stanford.